deanpost/TerminalStore/README.md

 Note: TerminalStore is currently for debian supported OSes only.

 # Installation
+NOTE: Before running this command, make sure you are in your home directory.
 Install TerminalStore by entering this command in the terminal:
 ```
 git clone https://github.com/deanpost/TerminalStore.git && cd TerminalStore && python3 setup.py